 - Likewise, motor weakness, if present, will include the elbow flexors and wrist extensors (proximal to the wrist).

 - Spurling’s maneuver will exacerbate C6 radicular pain, but not median nerve entrapment.
 Spurling’s maneuver is performed by applying downward pressure to the top of the patient's head while the patient extends the neck and rotates the head toward the affected side; this combination of extension, rotation, and external compression decreases the size of the neural foramen and increases compression on the nerve root, thereby inducing symptoms.
 (Because Spurling’s maneuver produces only symptoms, not signs, it may be helpful to have patients perform this on themselves and report what they feel.
 This way, excess pressure will not be encountered and there is no objectivity lost).

 - Having patients place their forearm on the top of their head will relieve radiculopathy symptoms but not those from peripheral compression.

 - Biceps and/or brachioradialis hyporeflexia.

 - Symptoms that are affected by the position of the hand (extremes of flexion or extension) suggest carpal tunnel syndrome.

-- Anecdotally, hand pain during the night or just before waking that is relieved by “shaking out” of the hand.
+- Hand pain during the night or pain felt just before waking that is relieved by “shaking out” of the hand.

-- Weakness of the thumb abductor is a late finding in carpal tunnel syndrome.
+- Weakness of the thumb abductor (a late finding in carpal tunnel syndrome).

-- Nerve conduction studies [NCS] showing slower transmission as median nerve traverses carpal tunnel.
+- Nerve conduction studies [NCS] showing slower transmission as median nerve transverses carpal tunnel.

 Additional Points to Consider